DiviProject/docs/source/index.html.md

 ### Treasury & Charity

-Treasury & Charity superblock is created based on variable `nTreasuryPaymentsCycle` in `chainparams.cpp`.
+The Treasury & Charity superblock is created based on variable `nTreasuryPaymentsCycle` in `chainparams.cpp`.
 This superblock pays to charity and treasury in the same block, but in different UTXOs.